The Gang Tries Desperately to Win an Award: Plot

 Frank (Danny DeVito) brings the Restaurant and Bar Association's Best Bar Awards to the attention of Dennis (Glenn Howerton), Mac (Rob McElhenney), Charlie (Charlie Day) and Dee (Kaitlin Olson), and suggests that Paddy's Pub could get nominated.
 The Gang initially shoots down the idea, saying that they have never gotten nominated in the past, (Note: This is a reference to how It's Always Sunny in Philadelphia had not yet been nominated for an Emmy at the time of the episode's initial airing.) but then decides to give it a go.
 At the Restaurant and Bar Association's office, The Gang attempts to bribe a nominator (Roger Bart).
 They then drop Charlie off at Paddy's to write a song, and the rest of The Gang goes to visit the previous winner of the Best Bar Award, a bright and vibrantly lit bar where the bartenders (Ryan Gaul and Whitney Hoy) have a "will they, won't they" romantic subplot.
 (Note: The bar is a parody of multi-camera sitcoms, which typically win at the Emmys.
 Customers at the bar also laugh when the bartenders make quippy remarks, which is a parody of laugh tracks.)
 Frank attempts to make a good impression on the owner, and Dennis, Dee and Mac drink a "blue hole" cocktail, and comment on how they like the chemistry between the bartenders.

 After seeing the success of the other bar, The Gang plans to make Paddy's more welcoming, with Dennis arranging for Dee and Mac to have their own "will they, won't they", and gives them one-liner quips to memorise.
 Charlie plays the song he wrote about Paddy's Pub on his keyboard, but The Gang hates it and they lock him in the basement.
 Paddy's then opens with their new makeover, inviting voters in the Restaurant and Bar industry to attend, where The Gang tries to be more like the winning bar.
 Mac misunderstands Dennis' instructions to refer to their cocktail as being "better than an orgasm", instead saying "it's better than busting a nut."
 Mac and Dee try to put on a fake "will they, won't they", but end up resulting to violence over a misunderstanding.
 Charlie escapes from the basement, and Dennis accidentally walks in on Frank and Artemis (Artemis Pebdani) having sex.
-Charlie starts playing a song about spiders and tells everyone to "go fuck yourselves."
-Charlie spits at the customers, and The Gang joins in, driving everyone out of the pub.
+After his initial song was rejected, Charlie starts playing a song about spiders against The Gang's expectations, and uses it to tell the entire crowd of patrons to "go fuck yourselves."
+As his song climaxes, Charlie spits at the patrons, and The Gang feel they have no choice but to join in, driving everyone out of the pub.